 Simon Holt was born in Bolton, Lancashire in 1958.
-After completing a foundation course at Bolton Art College, he went on to study composition for four years with Anthony Gilbert at the Royal Northern College of Music in Manchester.
-He first came to prominence as the featured composer of the 1985 Bath International Festival; as a young composer, he was also taken up by the late Michael Vyner, then artistic director of the London Sinfonietta, commissioned Kites (1983).
+After completing a foundation course at Bolton Art College, he went on to study composition with Anthony Gilbert at the Royal Northern College of Music in Manchester.
+He is a Fellow of the Royal Northern College of Music and of the University of Bolton.
+As a young composer, the late Michael Vyner, then artistic director of the London Sinfonietta, commissioned Kites (1983).
 In 1985 he was featured composer of the Bath International Festival at which the late William Mann was the artistic director.
 Holt's relationship with the London Sinfonietta has continued with a steady stream of performances and premieres, including Ballad of the Black Sorrow (1988), eco-pavan (1998) and Sueños (2006) for baritone and ensemble, performed by Roderick Williams and the London Sinfonietta conducted by Thierry Fischer in London and Madrid.

-Holt's recent large-scale pieces include the violin concerto, witness to a snow miracle, performed in London and Bonn by Vivianne Hager and the BBC Symphony Orchestra, and judged Best Orchestral Work at the 2006 British Composer Awards; and a percussion concerto for Colin Currie entitled a table of noises, which was premiered by the City of Birmingham Symphony Orchestra in May 2008 and also won the Orchestral Award at the British Composer Awards (2009).
+Holt's large-scale pieces include the violin concerto, witness to a snow miracle, performed in London and Bonn by Viviane Hagner and the BBC Symphony Orchestra, and judged Best Orchestral Work at the 2006 British Composer Awards; and a percussion concerto for Colin Currie entitled a table of noises, which was premiered by the City of Birmingham Symphony Orchestra in May 2008 and also won the Orchestral Award at the British Composer Awards (2009).
 These two concertos, along with the orchestral work St Vitus in the Kettle, appear on a new NMC CD recorded by the Hallé, conducted by Nicholas Collon, released in March 2017.
 Holt’s latest CD, also on NMC and released in May 2017, is of the ”3rd Quartet” in its world premiere performance by the JACK Quartet at the Wigmore Hall.